-Some of the personal information gathered by NITE is used to generate anonymous statistical data pertaining to examinees or users.
+Some of the personal information gathered by NITE is used for analysis, research, and control or development purposes, and for the generation of anonymous statistical data pertaining to examinees or users.
 NITE makes use of such data to understand the needs of those who use its services.
 Statistical data is anonymous and does not include identifying information about any user.

 As a rule, NITE does not disclose the personal information of examinees and/or users to third parties without explicit consent.
 Exceptions include those listed below, as well as cases in which NITE is legally or formally required to do so (these include laws, regulations, subpoenas or court orders, and cooperation with law enforcement investigations), and cases in which NITE is called upon to do so as part of a legal defense of its rights.

-NITE may share, at its sole discretion, any statistical information with relevant third parties.
+NITE may share, at its sole discretion, any statistical information, or any information that does not identify the user, with relevant third parties, including scientific journals, for the purposes of analysis, research, oversight, or development.
 NITE may also supply anonymous information to Google Analytics for the purpose of analyzing use of its website and services.